ycpcs/cs360-spring2015/assign/assign02.md

 >
 > 4-1 - Use the Master theorem by identifying the appropriate cases.
 >
-> 6.1-1 - Recall that a heap is a *nearly complete* binary tree.
-Furthermore, the *height* of a heap is the maximal number of *edges* from the root to a leaf node.
+> 4-3 - Construct a recursion tree to obtain a *guess* at the runtime.
+Verify your guess using *substitution*.

 **Implementation**